felixalexandercarao/TimeLord/README.md

 [cc-by-sa-image]: https://licensebuttons.net/l/by-sa/4.0/88x31.png
 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg

+TimeLord is a simple web-based mobile game event countdown timer.
+(Emphasis on the word "simple" -- I literally knocked this out in like 2 hours.)

-## Nani?
+## But why?

-So, yeah, I'm
+So, yeah, I love mobile games.
+And I am insane enough to be playing several of them.
+And there's always a ton of events whose dates I want to keep track of -- when an event starts and ends, when a gacha banner starts and ends, etc. And, as if that weren't hard enough, they tend to use different timezones -- some use UTC, some use Japan Standard Time, some use UTC+8 (those are the Chinese ones), etc. And my puny brain can't keep track of all of this and do all the timezone conversions.
+Surely there must be a better way? (and don't call me Shirley...)

-There are many great countdown apps for mobile devices; but the problem with those is that they don't sync data across multiple devices.
+Well yeah there is.
+We're living in THE FUTURE (zura) after all.
+There are many great countdown apps for mobile devices.
+But there are several problems with these.
+First, many of them don't support different timezones.
+And, even worse, they don't sync data across multiple devices.
 (At least none that I could find did.)
 And I typically play on one of several different devices -- phone, tablet and/or computer -- depending on the situation.
 Having to maintain the same list of event timers on each different device was getting to be a royal pain.

-Emphasis on the word "simple" -- I literally knocked this out in like 2 hours
+So I was bored one night and though to myself "shouldn't there be a web app for this?"
+Well surprisingly there wasn't.
+(At least none that I could find.)
+And so I decided, right on the spot, to make one.

 ## How do I use this?